bcgov/nr-rec-resources/backend-el/README.md

   1. Connecting to an Oracle database and executing queries to fetch data.
   2. Processing the fetched data and writing it into CSV files.
   3. Uploading the generated CSV files to a specified AWS S3 bucket.
+  4. Running Flyway database migrations by triggering ECS tasks which uses the uploaded CSV files in S3.

 - Dependencies: